 The guarantees on your purchase are brilliant.
 A limited lifetime warranty is backed up by a 120-day sleep trial so if it isn’t helping with your condition then you might be able to send it back or get a refund on your purchase.

 What we like: The fact that this can be both a soft and firm mattress in one is arguably the biggest plus point to the Layla Memory Foam Mattress.

-What could be better: The “firm” side is not firm enough for some peoples’ preferences, but this comes down to each individual.
+What negatives must you be aware of?
+The “firm” side is not firm enough for some peoples’ preferences, but this comes down to each individual.
 It could be just perfect for you.